Ensembl/ensembl-compara/docs/production/READMEs/extended_genome_aligner.rst

 Update the master database
 --------------------------

-The pipeline requires a "master" database.
-This is a compara database containing information that is required to maintain consistency across several production and release databases.
+This pipeline requires a compara "master" database containing information that maintains consistency across several production and release databases.
 See README-master_database for details on how to create an initial master database.

 #.
 Update genome_db and dnafrag tables with any new species assembly using the update_genome.pl script.
    The reg.conf should contain the compara_master and the location of the core database